SuperOfficeDocs/superoffice-docs/docs/en/learn/index.md

 SuperOffice Marketing is concerned with outbound communication and forms.
 You can send bulk mailings by email or SMS to all or parts of your customer base, for example to inform customers about upgrades or product news.
 Use forms for product/newsletter registration, consent management and data updates.

+## SuperOffice Requests

+A system for handling customer requests/tickets.
+All communication concerning a specific request is stored in a single location, regardless of it is by email, web form, phone or another channel.

 ## Settings and maintenance

-Settings and maintenance is the administration module for SuperOffice CRM.
+Settings and maintenance is the administration hub for SuperOffice CRM.
 The navigator buttons in Settings and maintenance activate their associated functions with a single click, making it easy to navigate quickly between the different parts of the system.

 ## Adjust SuperOffice CRM to the way you work

-You can use SuperOffice CRM right out of the box.
+You can use SuperOffice right out of the box.
 You do not have to make any changes or customize it, to use it.

 However, when you have developed your own routines, your unique way of working, we understand that you may want to implement these processes in your CRM solution.